smaurice101/readthedocs/docs/source/realflow.rst

      a.
 TML Server handles all computations including running the TML simulator for the Physics

-  2. Live connection to SCADA system
+  2. Live connection to SCADA system (or any system capturing vessel data)

   3. This Dashboard URL (Contact info@otics.ca for more details)